Question 1: Which among the following is the special feature that distinguishes a pressure group from a political party?

 Question 5: What is a pressure group?
 Give a few examples.

 Answer: Organizations which influence the policies of the government are pressure groups.
-A pressure group is different to a political party because it is not directly answerable to the people.
+A pressure group is different from a political party because it is not directly answerable to the people.
 Moreover, the pressure group does not control or stake a share in political power.
 Narmada Bachao Andolan, Trade Unions, Lawyers’ Association, etc. are examples of pressure groups.

 Question 6: What is the difference between a pressure group and a political party?